East London, South Africa: Post-apartheid

 At the end of apartheid in 1994, East London became part of the province of Eastern Cape.
 In 2000, East London became part of Buffalo City Metropolitan Municipality, also consisting of King William's Town, Bhisho and Mdantsane and is the seat of the Metro.

+In 2018, it was proposed for East London to be renamed to KuGompo.
+The name was not accepted due to the city already having a neighbourhood named Gompo.
+It was proposed again in 2020 and 2024 for the city to be renamed.
+In January 2026, Minister of Sport, Arts and Culture Gayton McKenzie approved changing East London's official name to KuGompo City after public consultations.
+The name change became official in February 2026.
+The name is said to be derived from the sound of waves crashing against the Gompo Rock, a sacred site for the Xhosa.
+Adding the word 'city' is what was used to distinguish the name of the city from the neighbourhood of Gompo, thereby resolving the issue that previously led to the name change being rejected.

 Geography and climate

 East London has an oceanic climate (Köppen Cfb), bordering on a humid subtropical climate (Köppen Cfa), with the warm temperatures and moderation typical of the South African coastline.
 Although it has no true dry season, there is a drying trend in the winter, with the wettest times of year being spring and autumn.
 There is also a shorter and lesser dry period in December and January.

 The all-time record low is 3 C, and the all-time record high is 44 C on 13 March 2021.
 The hottest temperatures have been recorded in springtime and autumn, rather than the summer months, due to violent berg (foehn) winds.
 Temperatures above 38 C have only been recorded early in the season, from August to December.
 Berg winds contribute to these high temperatures, as already warm air from the arid interior is further heated through compression as it drops over the escarpment to sea level.